HerrMotz/bachelor-thesis/publication/main.typ

   The edges of the QG are a finite set of triples, where each triple indicates a directed edge between two nodes with a label taken from the set of IRIs or variables: $E subset N times (I union V) times N$.
 ] <def:qg>

+#remark[
+  For this work, the Wikibase namespaces `wd` for directly addressing items and `wdt` for addressing properties are generally adequate.
+However, the program allows users the flexibility to define custom prefixes that deviate from these conventions, a capability reflected in this definition.
+]

 #definition[
   Let $Sigma$ be a valid alphabet for local names and $Sigma^*$ its Kleene closure.